stinb/plugins/Solutions/git/README.md

 - **Minor Contributors** The number of authors who made less than 5% of the commits [1]
 - **Major Contributors** The number of authors who made at least 5% of the commits [1]

+For a detailed view, the ireport plugin [ireport_authors.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/ireport_authors.upy) shows the owner(s), other major contributor(s), and the minor contributor(s) with the number and percentage of commits.

 # Dates

 Calendar architectures can be absolute (Year/Month) or relative (Today, This Week, and so on).
 There are four calendar architecture plugins: